Koredotcom/docs/docs/gale/getting-started/introduction-v2.md

 <hr>

-## Comprehensive Suite for AI Operations
+## Comprehensive Platform for AI Operations

 The diagram below shows how GALE provides a comprehensive platform for managing AI agents, models, and data integrations, with various tools for development, deployment, and monitoring.
 It also shows how GALE interfaces with external systems and users, providing a complete ecosystem for AI operations.